sgress454/test-sails-issue-4271/README.md

 1. Clone repo
 2. `npm install`
-3. Create a new mysql database to test with
+3. Create a new empty mysql database to test with (e.g. `create database test4271;`)
 4. Update `config/datastores.js` with connection info for new database
 5. `sails lift`
 6. Visit `http://localhost:1337`